FabbDev/smg-wodby/README.md

 [![Build Status](https://travis-ci.org/FabbDev/smg-wodby.svg?branch=master)](https://travis-ci.org/FabbDev/smg-wodby)

+## Usage

+1. Set the environment variable `CODEBASE` to the path of the project root.
+1. Run `make up` to start the environment.
+1. Run `make build` to build the codebase.

 ## Introduction

 Docker4Drupal is a set of docker images optimized for Drupal.
 Use `docker-compose.yml` file from the [latest stable release](https://github.com/wodby/docker4drupal/releases) to spin up local environment on Linux, Mac OS X and Windows.